 For up-to-date information, refer to the Canadian HIV/AIDS Legal Network's Criminalization of HIV Non-Disclosure in Canada: Current Status and The Need for Change resource v.
 Keeping yourself physically healthy

-To find your local HIV service organization: contact HIV411 by dialing 1-800-263-1638 or browse their directory at HIV411.ca, or browse the Canadian AIDS Society's membership website
+To find your local HIV service organization: browse CATIE's "Where to?" directory at whereto.catie.ca, or the Canadian AIDS Society's membership website